Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Administration/Manage_Users.md

 ### Available Roles

-Profinity supports different security roles to control access to system functionality:
+Profinity supports different security roles to control access to system functionality, note this mainly controls what APIs the user is able to call, so if you are using the APIs these security restrictions also apply there.

 - **Administrator**: Full system access
+- **Read System Settings**: Use can read the system settings but can't change things
-- **Editor**: Can modify system settings
+- **Change System Settings**: Use can modify system settings and update component settings
-- **Observer**: Read-only access to system information
+- **Charge Battery Packs**: Users require special permissions to be able to control the charging of battery packs
+- **Send and Receive CAN**: Users can send and receive CAN bus packets at in individual packet level.
+This is not required to see the dashboards etc, only **Read System Settings** is required

 ### Role Selection Guidelines